AI driven cyber threats forcing rethink of enterprise security, says Elastic CISO - BusinessToday

 Another major shift is in how attackers behave after gaining access to systems.
 Instead of hiding quietly inside networks, attackers are increasingly executing malicious code quickly before cybersecurity defences can respond.

-According to the Elastic 2025 Mirror report, the tactic of “execution” has overtaken “defence evasion” as the most common attack technique.
+According to the Elastic 2025 Global Threat report, the tactic of “execution” has overtaken “defence evasion” as the most common attack technique.

-Execution-based tactics accounted for 32.5% of all observed activity on Windows systems, nearly doubling compared to previous observations.

 With the rise of AI-driven attacks, Andress said organisations will need to adopt new security models built around continuous visibility, risk-based access and intelligence-driven operations.